New Healthcare Law Requires Chain Restaurants to Post Calorie Counts

 Time Management Strategies Essential to Work/Study Balance

 Developing time management skills, like any other worthwhile endeavor, requires planning and then lots of practice.
 But the benefits of mastering your own schedule can be felt in all areas of your life; personal and professional.
-The overall point of focusing on time management is to become more aware of how you use your time and break your days up between work, study, family, social activities and sleep.clock Follow me past the jump for some ideas on how to begin the process and practice of better time management.
+The overall point of focusing on time management is to become more aware of how you use your time and break your days up between work, study, family, social activities, and sleep.clock Follow me past the jump for some ideas on how to begin the process and practice better time management.
 Continue reading…